facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

                    In addition to the parameters, the config must contain:
                    _target_ : target class or callable name (str) And may contain:
+                   _args_: List-like of positional arguments to pass to the target
                    _recursive_: Construct nested objects as well (bool).
                                 True by default.
                                 may be overridden via a _recursive_ key in